6 Different Types of Yoga and Their Benefits

 – Helps to distress and relax

-Power – a popular style for those who like a challenge.
-Similar in challenge to Ashtanga yoga however power yoga is one long continuous movement from one asana to another in a long flow.
+A popular style for those who like a challenge.
+Similar in challenge to Ashtanga however power is one long continuous movement from one asana to another in a long flow.
 You will find no gaps in between the poses which makes for an excellent workout.
 Vigorous and fast paced you will find that no two teachers run the classes the same as there is no set patterns to follow.
 Tests both physical and mental strength but is hugely rewarding.

 – Build Stamina